-- (1) The Minister, by notice in the Gazette, may declare that an environmental condition or a substance present at a mine is a health hazard to employees who are or may be exposed to that condition or substance, if- - (a) the Minister has consulted the Council on the issuing of the declaration; and - (b) unless the Minister believes that the public interest requires the notice to be published immediately, the Minister has- - (i) published a draft of the proposed notice at least three months previously; and - (ii) at that time invited interested persons to submit comments and representations concerning the proposed notice within a specified period. - (2) In connection with any health hazard, the Minister, after consulting the Council, by notice in the Gazette, may- - (a) impose conditions on the performance of work by employees exposed to the health hazard; - (b) stipulate the standards of fitness for an employee to perform work involving exposure to the health hazard; - require employers to take measures to eliminate, control and minimise health risks associated with the health hazard; - (d) require employers to conduct specified occupational hygiene measurements; - (e) require employers to conduct specified medical surveillance in respect of employees exposed to the health hazard; and

-(f) provide for any other matter that the Minister considers necessary to protect employees exposed to the health hazard.
+- (1) The Minister, by notice in the Gazette, may declare that an environmental condition or a substance present at a mine is a health hazard to employees who are or may be exposed to that condition or substance, if- - (a) the Minister has consulted the Council on the issuing of the declaration; and - (b) unless the Minister believes that the public interest requires the notice to be published immediately, the Minister has- - (i) published a draft of the proposed notice at least three months previously; and - (ii) at that time invited interested persons to submit comments and representations concerning the proposed notice within a specified period. - (2) In connection with any health hazard, the Minister, after consulting the Council, by notice in the Gazette, may- - (a) impose conditions on the performance of work by employees exposed to the health hazard; - (b) stipulate the standards of fitness for an employee to perform work involving exposure to the health hazard; - require employers to take measures to eliminate, control and minimise health risks associated with the health hazard; - (d) require employers to conduct specified occupational hygiene measurements; - (e) require employers to conduct specified medical surveillance in respect of employees exposed to the health hazard; and - (f) provide for any other matter that the Minister considers necessary to protect employees exposed to the health hazard. - (3) The Minister may enter any mine at any time only for the purposes of health hazards.